BhumiAgile/test-business-search/README.md

 All the credentials should be stored into the `config.ini` file, located into the project directory.

-To get api_key or access_token for the perticular API, the user has to signup in the perticular account.
-From the account dashboard, user will be able to get the access_key or token or api_key.
-Please do not share these credentials with other.
+To get api_key or access_token for the particular API, the user has to signup in the particular account.
+From the account dashboard, the user will be able to get the access_key or token or api_key.
+Please do not share these credentials with others.

 ### Details of the API account